 - 1. The relationship of the parties established under the final Agreement is that of independent contractors.
-The final Agreement will not be construed to establish a partnership, joint venture, agency, employer-employee, or other similar relationship between the parties.
+The final Agreement will not be construed to establish a partnership, joint venture, agency, employeremployee, or other similar relationship between the parties.
 Neither the State Bar nor Vendor is liable for any of the obligations or liabilities the other incurs. - 2.
 Vendor Acknowledgements.
-Vender further acknowledges and agrees:
+Vender further acknowledges and agrees: - a.

-- a.
 The State Bar may not withhold any amount for any tax or other withholdings from any sums due Vender under the final Agreement; - b.
 Unless otherwise provided in the final Agreement, Vendor must furnish all labor, tools, equipment and materials necessary for the performance of the Services; - c.
-Vendor has no rights under workers' compensation laws or to the coverage under the State Bar's workers' compensation plan as a result of any services performed.
-Notwithstanding the extent to which any workers' compensation rights are ever determined to exist, Vendor waives, to whatever extent possible, any and all rights Vendor has or may have under workers' compensation laws and to coverage under the State Bar's workers' compensation plan; and - d.
+Vendor has no rights under workers' compensation laws or to the coverage under the State Bar's workers' compensation plan as a result of any services performed; and - d.
 Vendor assumes full and sole responsibility for the payment of all compensation and expenses for its employees, including workers' compensation coverage as required, all federal, state and local income taxes, unemployment and disability insurance, Social Security and other applicable withholdings.